ple1n/drugbankdb/readme.md

 ```
 <drugbank xmlns="http://www.drugbank.ca" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://www.drugbank.ca http://www.drugbank.ca/docs/drugbank.xsd" version="5.1" exported-on="2024-03-14">

 ```
 as well as the matching `</drugbank>` in the end.

+This is step-1 which imports the XML as-is into the database.

+We can do post-processing later with Deno.

 ## Deno notebook-ing with Jupyter